spacetelescope/jwst/docs/jwst/background_subtraction/description.rst

     mask_model.mask = mask_data
     mask_model.save('custom_mask.fits')

+To apply the user-defined mask as-is, the ``wfss_maxiter`` argument should be set to 0;
+doing so will prevent any additional outlier rejection from being applied by the step.

 SOSS Mode
 ---------
 In a similar manner to WFSS modes, the NIRISS SOSS mode uses a set of reference